Homemade Meatballs with Apple Glaze

-When was the last time you made a good Swedish Meatball Recipe?
-These Spiced Apple Swedish Meatballs are a hit with the young and old, and perfect for all your fall festivities!
+Homemade Meatballs for Fall!
+When was the last time you made a good Meatball Recipe?
+These Spiced Apple Baked Meatballs are a hit with the young and old, and perfect for all your fall festivities!

 I remember loving them as a child.
 I also remember looking through old yellowing holiday photos of my mom with her glamorous beehive wig and my dad with an afro and tight polyester pants, and I’m positive there were cocktail meatballs on the table in every picture.

 Meatballs were all-the-rage just a couple generations ago.
 Then it seems like every Swedish Meatballs Recipe dropped off the face of the planet, never to be seen again.